Tenable.io Vulnerability Management

 Configure the JavaScript Transporter settings

-Complete the following steps for Vulnerability Generate and Ingest data feeds.
+Complete the following steps before you configure the Vulnerability Generate and Ingest data feeds.

 -